NabiruLiu/GAN-for-DoFP/README.md

 ## Features
 Physics-Informed Losses: Integrates physics-based constraints to enhance reconstruction fidelity.
 End-to-end Architecture: Employs residual blocks to handle demosaicking and polarimetric reconstruction concurrently.
-Lightweight Model: With only 5.2 million parameters, the model is optimized for efficient training and deployment across various devices.
+Lightweight Model: With only 0.5 million parameters of Generator, the model is optimized for efficient training and deployment across various devices.

 ## Setup and Notes
 1. Place your datasets in the 'data' folder.